altorf/altorf.github.io/docs/contents/The size of the octapeptidome space.md

 &&&&&A&A 1

 The & is the symbol for any stop codon.
 (If we wanted to, we could distinguish between stop codons.)
-So there were 16802 cases found of 8 consecutive stop codons.  the total number of unique mismatches is 713.880.598
+So there were 16802 cases found of 8 consecutive stop codons.
+The total number of unique mismatches is 713.880.598.

+Stop codons, also known as termination codons, are nucleotide triplets that signal the end of a protein-coding sequence in the messenger RNA (mRNA).
+The presence of eight consecutive stop codons in the human genome would be a highly unusual occurrence, as the typical protein-coding gene has only one stop codon at the end of its coding sequence.
+It is possible that the presence of eight consecutive stop codons could be a result of sequencing errors or artifacts, rather than a genuine biological feature.
+However, assuming that they are real, there are several potential explanations for their presence:
+•	Regulatory element: It is possible that these stop codons are part of a regulatory element that controls gene expression.
+For example, they could be involved in the processing of the mRNA transcript or in the regulation of translation.
+•	Untranslated region: Another possibility is that the eight consecutive stop codons are located in the untranslated region (UTR) of a gene, rather than the coding region.
+The UTR is important for controlling mRNA stability and translation efficiency, and it is possible that the stop codons play a role in these processes.
+•	Non-coding RNA: The eight consecutive stop codons could also be part of a non-coding RNA molecule, rather than a protein-coding gene.
+Non-coding RNAs are known to play important roles in gene regulation, and it is possible that the stop codons are involved in the processing or function of the RNA molecule.
+•	Pseudogene: Finally, it is possible that the eight consecutive stop codons are located in a pseudogene, which is a non-functional copy of a gene that has accumulated mutations over time.
+Pseudogenes are thought to make up a significant proportion of the human genome, and some of them may contain multiple stop codons.
+Overall, without more specific information about the location and context of the eight consecutive stop codons, it is difficult to speculate on their precise function.
+However, it is clear that they would represent a highly unusual and potentially interesting feature of the human genome.